kenatiod/MUT/Understanding Machine Understanding.md

 The researchers exchanged looks of solidarity and determination, united in their resolve to push forward with the MUTT in a way that upholds their values and grapples with the profound implications of their work.

-(The appendices provide additional context and perspectives relevant to the future of AI evaluation, covering topics such as the state of language models A2, existing evaluation frameworks A3, governance and ethics for responsible artificial intelligence A6, and human-AI collaboration paradigms A7.)
+(The appendices provide additional context and perspectives relevant to the future of AI evaluation, covering topics such as the state of language models A2, existing evaluation frameworks A3, governance and ethics for responsible Artificial Intelligence A6, and human-AI collaboration paradigms A7.)

 ### References for Chapter 8: